vmi/selenese-runner-java/README.md

 ------------

 * Java 6 or later.
-* Apache Maven 2.x or later.
+* Apache Maven 2.x or later to build.

 Release Note
 ------------